EduardoVernier/treemap-comparison-resources/README.md

 For example:
 _tmbd-monthly-mean-genres-documentaries_ gives the average monthly rating for documentaries using the genre hierarchy and _tmbd-yearly-count-release-90s_ counts the number of reviews 90s titles received during each year using the hierarchy given by Year/Title.

 The code that generated the datasets is available [here](https://github.com/EduardoVernier/dataset-generator/tree/master/TMDB).
+The datasets were generated July 14, 2018.

 #### Movielens
 The MovieLens database.
 This database contains 45,000 movies, 750,000 keywords attached to these movies, and 26 million time-stamped 0 to 5 star ratings over roughly 22 years.
 The naming convention for these files is as follows: